Logical blocks for fault-tolerant topological quantum computation

-\textbf{A framework to define fault-tolerant logical channels.} Our first contribution is to define the framework of \textit{fault-tolerant logical channels} to describe quantum computation based on stabilizer codes holistically as channels in space-time rather than as operations on a specific code.
-This framework, defined in Sec.~\ref{secFTChannels}, builds upon concepts first introduced in topological measurement-based quantum computation (MBQC)~\cite{raussendorf2007topological,raussendorf2007fault} and extended in related approaches~\cite{fujii2015quantum,brown2017poking,brown2020universal,hanks2020effective, bombin2021interleaving}.
-Within this framework, introduce a surface code specific construction called a \textit{logical block template}, which allows one to explicitly specify (in a platform independent way) a fault-tolerant surface code channel in terms of (2{+}1)D space-time topological features.
+\textbf{A framework to define fault-tolerant instruments.} Our first contribution is to define the framework of \textit{fault-tolerant logical instruments} to describe quantum computation based on stabilizer codes holistically as instruments in space-time rather than as operations on a specific code.
+This framework, defined in Sec.~\ref{secFTInstruments}, builds upon concepts first introduced in topological measurement-based quantum computation (MBQC)~\cite{raussendorf2007topological,raussendorf2007fault} and extended in related approaches~\cite{fujii2015quantum,brown2017poking,brown2020universal,hanks2020effective, bombin2021interleaving}.
+Within this framework, introduce a surface-code-specific construction called a \textit{logical block template}, which allows one to explicitly specify (in a platform-independent way) a fault-tolerant surface code instrument in terms of (2{+}1)D space-time topological features.
 The ingredients of a logical block template---the \textit{topological features}---consist of boundaries (of which there are two types), corners, symmetry defects, and twists of the surface code, as defined in Sec.~\ref{secElements}.
-In Sec.~\ref{sec3DElements}, we define logical block templates and how to compile them into physical instructions (for either CBQC or FBQC), with the resulting channel being referred to as a \textit{logical block}.
+In Sec.~\ref{sec3DElements}, we define logical block templates and how to compile them into physical instructions (for either CBQC or FBQC), with the resulting instrument being referred to as a \textit{logical block}.
 This framework highlights similarities between different approaches to fault-tolerant gates, for example between transversal gates, code deformations, and lattice surgeries, as well as between different models of quantum computation.